7 Powers by Hamilton Helmer: A FREE Strategic Framework Template

 Hamilton Helmer 7 Powers Summary

-Market power is the ability of a company to influence the behavior of another party by imposing costs or creating incentives for cooperation.
+Market power is a company's ability to influence another party's behavior by imposing costs or creating incentives for cooperation.
 Market power helps you understand how companies can take control of a market and use that control to their advantage.
-Hence, the sources of market power are important to understand.
-Set of conditions that create persistent differential returns.
+Hence, the sources of market power are essential to understand the conditions that create persistent differential returns.

 Free 7 Powers Slide Deck / Template